 The tsunami definition states that “A series of waves triggered by the movement of a large amount of water in a water body, typically an ocean or a large lake”.

 The tsunami definition tells us that these are waves so tsunamis are also known as tidal waves.
 Tsunamis and tides both create inland water waves, but the inland movement of water in the case of a tsunami can be much greater, giving the appearance of an extremely high and strong tide called a tsunami wave.

-In this article on tsunamis, we will learn about the causes and effects of the tsunami, types of tsunamis, and more tsunami information.
+In this article on tsunamis, we will learn about the causes and effects of tsunamis, types of tsunamis, and more tsunami information.